We talk about SoCs all the time, but very few people pay attention to GPUs. GPUs? What is a GPU?

 D CLASS (BUDGET LEVEL)

-These GPU are mostly found on budget SoCs.
-They can also play a lot of games but not the top tier high end ones.
+These GPUs are mostly found on budget SoCs.
+They can also play a lot of games but not the top-tier high-end ones.
 They can also play games at low to mid settings.
 Do not go any higher than that or your gaming experience would be terrible.
 These GPUs also are incompatible with virtual or augmented reality.

 Apple: None